A Doll's House (1943 film)

-A Doll's House (Casa de muñecas) is a 1943 Argentine drama film directed by Ernesto Arancibia and starring Delia Garcés and George Rigaud.
+A Doll's House (Casa de muñecas) is a 1943 Argentine drama film of the classical era of Argentine cinema, directed by Ernesto Arancibia and starring Delia Garcés and George Rigaud.
 It is based on the play A Doll's House by Henrik Ibsen.
 At the 1944 Argentine Film Critics Association Awards, Alberto López won the Best Sound for the film.